Eenrics/git-fem/README.md

 ### Terms
 - **Repo**: a git tracked project
 - **Commit**: a point in time representing a project in its entirety.
 It is sha hash of 40 characters (0-9, a-f) calculated from the content of change, author, time... .
+If you know the first 7 characters of a commit, git can identify it.
+Commit exist in `.git/objects` directory with the first 2 characters as directory name and the rest 18 characters as file name.
 - **Index** / **Staging**: a staging area where commits are prepared
 - **Squash**: combining multiple commits into one
 - **Working tree**: the git repo on the file system (of your version)